WELCOME TO LAKE LINDEN, MICHIGAN!

 |

-All campground reservations for 2025 must be done through the portal on this website starting on February 1st, 2025.
-Same-day res-ervations will be possible through the host during the camping season subject to availability. |
+All campground reservations for 2026 must be done through the portal on this website starting on February 1st, 2026.
+Same-day res-ervations may be possible through the host during the camping season but are subject to availability and not guaranteed. |

 ANNOUNCEMENTS INFORMATION CENTER CALENDAR OF EVENTS

+June 17th - PUBLIC HEARING to discuss property tax rates for 2026 at 6:30pm at the Village Hall meeting room.
+June 17th - Regular meeting of the Village Council at 6:30pm at the Village Hall meeting room.
 To add your event to the Calendar, please contact the Village Clerk's office at 906-296-9911 or via email at [email protected].

 |